Public Library Fund (PLF)

-All California public libraries are eligible to apply.
-No separate allocations are made below jurisdiction level.
+All California public libraries were eligible to apply.
+No separate allocations were made below jurisdiction level.

-Awards are made only to those libraries that formally apply using the forms provided, and that apply on time (annual deadlines are in effect in the law).
-To qualify the local governing body (county, city, district) must appropriate funds to the library that are at least equal to its appropriation for the immediate preceding year (so called "maintenance of effort," or MOE).
-The revenue is calculated on the local funds appropriated not actual expenditures, and the compliance with MOE is based on a comparison of the dollar amount certified by the library as of each successive annual submission.
+Awards were made only to those libraries that formally apply using the forms provided, and that apply on time (annual deadlines are in effect in the law).
+To qualify the local governing body (county, city, district) must have appropriated funds to the library that are at least equal to its appropriation for the immediate preceding year (so called "maintenance of effort," or MOE).
+The revenue was calculated on the local funds appropriated not actual expenditures, and the compliance with MOE is based on a comparison of the dollar amount certified by the library as of each successive annual submission.

-There are specific requirements for what may be counted as local revenue in this calculation.
+There were specific requirements for what could be counted as local revenue in the calculation.

-There are limited provisions for waiver of the MOE requirement.
+There were limited provisions for waiver of the MOE requirement.

-Elements that may be included as local revenue are:
+Elements that could be included as local revenue were: